getchui/sample-apps/cpp_sdk/cpp_dist_bundle/c++/readme.md

 Be sure to wrap the token in quotes `"`.
 So for example, `export TRUEFACE_TOKEN="YOUR_TOKEN_HERE"`.
 Alternatively, open the `CMakeLists.txt` file and edit this line here: `add_definitions(-DTRUEFACE_TOKEN="YOUR_TOKEN_HERE")`.
 Replace `YOUR_TOKEN_HERE` with the license token you were provided with.
-If you have not yet received a token, contact sales@trueface.ai.
+If you have not yet received a token, contact support@pangiam.com.
 This will insert your token into all the sample apps.
 Alternatively, you can edit each individual sample app and enter your token manually.

 Next, run the following commands: